 KWCH 12′s news team has received four National Edward R. Murrow awards.
 Winning awards in 2003, 2004 2015, 2017, and 2022.
 The award in 2003 was for continuing coverage of the Carr brothers’ murder trial.
 In 2004, KWCH 12 was recognized for continuing coverage of an investigation into City of Wichita financial practices.
 Then in 2015 KWCH 12 was awarded a National Edward R. Murrow award for Breaking News for the coverage of the FlightSafety crash.
 KWCH 12 won again in 2017 for an investigation of officers with disciplinary issues who leave one department and are hired by another.
 2022 won for Investigative Reporting for the allegation of the Salina Fire Department for time card fraud.
 Wichita’sthe BroadcastersIn addition to the national awards, KWCH 12 has also won 24 Regional Edward R. Murrow awards since 2003.

 Just as KWCH 12 is the market leader in news and weather, it’s also the leader in community involvement.
 Locally, KWCH 12 works with Goodwill Industries, the Kansas Food Bank, the United Way, and many other non-profit agencies to assist their efforts in the community.

-Brad Moses, Vice President & General Manager; Kim Wilhelm, Director of News; David Herrmann, Director of Sales; Steve Reiter, Chief Engineer; Shawn Hilferty, Director of Digital Media & Operations; and Dominic Gauna, Director of Creative Services & Programming.
+David Herrmann, Vice President & General Manager; Jeff McCausland, Director of Sales; Steve Reiter, Chief Engineer; Shawn Hilferty, Director of Digital Media & Operations; and Dominic Gauna, Director of Creative Services & Programming.